 Message from our Executive Director Lorie English:

-Every day that West Central Women’s Resource Centre is open, we can see up to 100 women walk through our doors: women from a myriad of backgrounds who are all looking for the same thing – A safe space.
+Every day the West Central Women’s Resource Centre is open, we can see up to 100 women walk through our doors.
+Women from myriad backgrounds who are all looking for the same thing – A safe space.
 And at the end of each day, we watch these women walk out of our doors.
 Too many of them have nowhere safe to go.

-There are simply too few resources available after 9pm, and when our temperatures can drop to minus 40 degrees, this is no longer a mere gap in services – it is a life-threatening situation.
-The reality is that our shelter system and most of our housing programs have been created around a man’s experience of homelessness.
+There are simply too few resources available after 9 PM.
+When our temperatures can drop to minus 40 degrees, this is no longer a mere gap in services – it is a life-threatening situation.
+The reality is that our shelter system and most of our housing programs revolve around a man’s experience of homelessness.
 As a result, women are falling through the cracks.

 That’s why we are pleased to partner with Rainbow Resource Centre to open a temporary warming centre for women and the LGBT2SQ community.
 We look forward to confirming the location of the site and opening the doors in the coming days.